Popplestone Foundation

 - The foundation has shifted focus from arts and education (early priorities) to policy advocacy and social welfare

-- Multi-year support appears common for certain organizations
+- Multi-year support appears common for certain organisations

-- Grant sizes vary significantly based on organizational capacity and project scope
+- Grant sizes vary significantly based on organisational capacity and project scope

-- Geographic proximity to Massachusetts increases likelihood of support, though national organizations are well-represented
+- Geographic proximity to Massachusetts increases likelihood of support, though national organisations are well-represented

 Key Takeaways for Grant Writers